What is oxymorphone?

 Some forms of oxymorphone are made with ingredients that are not absorbed in the body.
 Part of the tablet may appear in your stool.
 This is a normal side effect of oxymorphone and will not make the medication less effective.

-Do not stop using oxymorphone suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using oxymorphone.
+Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using oxymorphone.

 What happens if I miss a dose?